 While you may have been injured while you were in the hospital, it may not be grounds for a case.
-There are certain rules that apply, when it comes to medical malpractice lawsuits, about who can and cannot file suit.
+Certain rules apply, when it comes to medical malpractice lawsuits, about who can and cannot file suit.
 Additionally, all cases are different, and the specific details of your case will end up deciding how much compensation you receive.
-In order to file a claim, the following things must be true.
+To file a claim, the following things must be true.

-The improper care led to specific problems.
-Finally, you must be able to prove that your specific injuries or illness were the result of specific instances of improper care.
+- The improper care led to specific problems.
+You must be able to prove that the medical care you received was the cause of any injury or serious illness developed thereafter.

 How can LaMarca Law Office, P.C., help?

-We’re going to sit down with you, in person, to discuss your claims.
+- We sit down with you, in person, to record and review all relevant details in your case.

-We are always going to fight for the maximum amount of financial compensation.
+- We fight for the maximum amount of recovery you are legally entitled to.